-5.2 Other Operations
+5.2 Convenience Functions

 ASDF provides three commands for the most common system operations: load-system, compile-system, and test-system.

-It also provides require-system, a version of load-system that skips trying to update systems that are already loaded.
+ASDF also provides require-system, a variant of load-system that skips loading systems that are already loaded.
+This is sometimes useful, for example, in order to avoid re-loading libraries that come pre-loaded into your lisp implementation.